 Squash bugs are one of the most common pests affecting squash plants, but also attack other cucurbits, like pumpkins and cucumbers.
 Both adults and nymphs can literally suck the life right out of these plants, leaving them to wilt and eventually die if not controlled.

 Squash Bug Identification & Damage

 Squash bug identification is relatively easy to recognize.
-The adult bugs are approximately 5/8 inches long, have wings, and are brownish-black in color with some gray mottling.
-When crushed, they will give off an undeniable foul odor as well.
+The adult bugs are approximately 5/8 inches (2 cm.) long, have wings, and are brownish black in color with some gray mottling.
+When crushed, they will give off an undeniably foul odor as well.